pldubouilh/chromiumos-veyron/README.md

 Chromium OS - Veyron build
 =========================

 Chromium OS build for my Asus Chromebook Flip.
 Built on the latest Arch.
 Overall install takes ages, and require loads of storage.
 You can use my build (from August 2015), or compile it yourself !
-ArnoldTheBat update channel might work, but it's untested !
+ArnoldTheBat update channel might work, but it's untested.

 Default password on the build `pwda` (you'd better change this ! )